amannn/action-semantic-pull-request/README.md

 # action-semantic-pull-request

-This is a [GitHub Action](https://github.com/features/actions) that ensures your PR title matches the [Conventional Commits spec](https://www.conventionalcommits.org/).
+This is a GitHub Action that ensures your PR title matches the [Conventional Commits spec](https://www.conventionalcommits.org/).
 The typical use case is to use this in combination with a tool like [semantic-release](https://github.com/semantic-release/semantic-release) to automate releases.

+Used by: [Apache](https://github.com/apache/pulsar) · [Vercel](https://github.com/vercel/ncc) · [Microsoft](https://github.com/microsoft/SynapseML) · [Firebase](https://github.com/firebase/flutterfire) · [AWS](https://github.com/aws-ia/terraform-aws-eks-blueprints) · [Electron](https://github.com/electron/forge) – and many more.

-## Validation
+## Examples

-Examples for valid PR titles:
+**Valid PR titles:**
-- fix: Correct typo.
+- fix: Correct typo
-- feat: Add support for Node 12.
+- feat: Add support for Node.js 18
-- refactor!: Drop support for Node 6.
+- refactor!: Drop support for Node.js 12
-- feat(ui): Add `Button` component.
+- feat(ui): Add `Button` component

-Note that since PR titles only have a single line, you have to use the `!` syntax for breaking changes.
+Note that since PR titles only have a single line, you have to use `!` to indicate breaking changes.

 See [Conventional Commits](https://www.conventionalcommits.org/) for more examples.